gosang/interviews/README.md

 - O(|V|) for the recursion stack or explicit stack, in the worst case (e.g., a path-like graph with maximum depth).

-DFS is powerful and versatile, forming the basis of many graph algorithms like Topological Sorting (Used to order tasks, such as scheduling jobs, resolving package dependencies, or ordering instructions in compilers), Strongly Connected Components detection (Find SCCs in directed graphs using Tarjan's or Kosaraju's algorithm, useful in analyzing networks), Pathfinding and Navigation (for pathfinding in games or mapping out routes (e.g., solving word ladders or navigating virtual worlds)).
+Common applications include Topological Sorting (Used to order tasks, such as scheduling jobs, resolving package dependencies, or ordering instructions in compilers), Strongly Connected Components detection (Find SCCs in directed graphs using Tarjan's or Kosaraju's algorithm, useful in analyzing networks), Pathfinding and Navigation (for pathfinding in games or mapping out routes (e.g., solving word ladders or navigating virtual worlds)).